google/skia-buildbot/debugger/PROD.md

 Debugger Production Manual
 ========================

-First make sure you are familar with the design of the debugger by reading the [DESIGN](./DESIGN.md) doc.
+First make sure you are familiar with the design of the debugger by reading the [DESIGN](./DESIGN.md) doc.